 We chose the tiramisu, coffee, chocolate, and Old Lviv flavors (the last of which was on nearly every table and seems to be the most popular) and paired them with two Americanos and a piece of super moist Spartak (layered chocolate cake) for the most enjoyable Sunday morning I’ve had in a long time.

-Kryivka, a hidden bar built into the last hiding place of the Ukrainian Insurgent Army
+Kryivka, a hidden bar based on the bunkers of the Ukrainian Insurgent Army

 Best for: a unique experience